 Georgia: Legislation (HB 206) enacted features applying to local development authority.
 Eligible projects include energy efficiency, renewable energy, water conservation and resiliency.

 Hawaii: Amendment (HB 2801) enacted which places all program administration with statewide Hawaii Green Infrastructure Authority (HGIA).
 Eligible projects are septic systems, clean energy technology, efficiency technology, resiliency measures or other improvement approved by HGIA.
+PACE Equity has applied to be a capital provider.
+CPA is still completing legal analysis on the passed statute.
+There is a chance it is not fundable as it has a unique structure not found in other C-PACE statutes.
+More to follow.

 Idaho: Legislation (H 624) allows for new and existing commercial properties to include energy efficiency, renewable energy, water conservation and resiliency (including energy storage and microgrids).